API Documentation

 tostring(order='C')

-This function is a compatibility alias for tobytes.
-Despite its name it returns bytes not strings.
+Despite its name, it returns bytes not strs.

 trace(offset=0, axis1=0, axis2=1, dtype=None, out=None)